declaresub/abnf/README.md

 and so the major version has been bumped.

 As is well-known, naive implementations of backtracking typically have exponential worst-case behavior.
 Here I attempt to reduce that through the use of generators and some caching.
-In particular, Concatention and Repetition objects cache parse results.
+In particular, Repetition objects cache parse results.

 Version 2.0.0 uses a LRU cache, ParseCache.
 The code comes wihout any max sizes set for caches, which will obviously result in long-term issues.
 My hope is to get feedback from parser usage.
 ParseCache has a class attribute max_cache_size: int | None that if set to a non-negative integer, will